 Using a large, easily seen click to call button further encourages potential clients to call you.

 Using a chat service provides a method for potential clients to communicate with someone when they believe your office may be closed.
-Sometimes, leads simply prefer to chat.
+Sometimes, even during the day, a lead may prefer to chat.
 A chat service can obtain significant information for you and can even do a “hot swap” or live transfer to transfer all chats to your phone line, so you can instantly connect with a potential client.

 Many law firms require detailed accident and injury information to be entered in the form.
 This is a huge mistake.
 This information should be obtained during a phone call.
 The only information fields should be the name, email address, phone number and message.